 Lena allowed the silence to crush the man’s feeble hope into nothing.

 “Seems nobody is coming to save you.”
 With a violent surge of force, Lena lunged for the crucified man and slammed the heel of her boot into his shoulder.
-At the same moment, her branching hemocrysts pressed him back against her foot.
+At the same moment, her branching hemocrysts pressed him forward against her foot.
 A crack from within brought his screams an octave higher, and his whole body contorted acutely as she ground her foot against his fractured collarbone.

 The blood vortex swirling around Lena tightened.
 She willed it to collapse into a series of perfect hemocrysts that bloomed in the palm of her hand.
 But she would not stop there; her goal was beyond such a mundane weapon.
 She had become far stronger than any hemomancer before her, and she was going to see to it that Tyler saw the true power of their kind.